Center for Pre-Collegiate and Academic Outreach Programs staff:

 Front Row from Left: Anitra Palato-Montoya, Upward Bound Program Director; Greg Lee, Associate Director for the Center; Leslie Ramirez, Middle School Coordinator ; Reyna Escamilla, Administrative Assistant for the Center and Koreeña Montoya, Scholars Coordinator.

-Back Row from Left: Abenicio Rael, Pre-Collegiate Health Careers Program Director; Larry Armenta, Director for the Center and Junior Reina, Upward Bound Coordinator.
+Back Row from Left: Abenicio Rael, Pre-Collegiate Health Careers Program Assistant Director; Larry Armenta, Director for the Center and Junior Reina, Upward Bound Coordinator.

 The Center for Pre-Collegiate and Academic Outreach programs currently houses six unique and distinct programs.
 These are identified as having: early outreach, ongoing pro-active academic guidance, educational access, retention, and finally graduation from higher education.